yegor256/blog/_drafts/_motivation.md

 ---

-I wrote a number of [sarcastic articles](tag/sarcasm.html) about management and motivation, where traditional and very popular practices were criticized.
+I wrote a number of [sarcastic articles](tag/sarcasm.html) about management and motivation, where some traditional and very popular practices were criticized.
 Now I've decided to think it all over and summarize what actually motivates _me_ as a programmer when I'm working for someone else.
 Let's say you hire me tomorrow as a Java coder